 Stainless steel refers to a broad family of alloys, all containing approximately 10 to 30 percent chromium.
 Prized for its resistance to corrosion and oxidation, stainless steel is covered by an inert, chromium-rich oxide layer that protects the metal underneath.
 Stainless steel’s corrosion resistant properties come from this invisible, inert chromium layer, which allows the metal to ‘self-repair’.
 When stainless steel is damaged mechanically or chemically, a new chromium oxide layer is formed which protects the steel underneath (as long as oxygen is present, even in very small amounts).

-Confluent Medical Technologies’s gun drilling experience includes a wide variety of precision stainless steel tubing, including 300 and 400 series stainless steels, 17-4 PH and 17-7 PH stainless steels as well as other nickel-based alloys.
-When projects require custom precision stainless steel tubing in difficult to find ID sizes, Confluent Medical Technologies is the ideal source for industry leading, tight tolerance solutions.
+Confluent Maine’s gun drilling experience includes a wide variety of precision stainless steel tubing, including 300 and 400 series stainless steels, 17-4 PH and 17-7 PH stainless steels as well as other nickel-based alloys.
+When projects require custom precision stainless steel tubing in difficult to find ID sizes, Confluent Maine is the ideal source for industry leading, tight tolerance solutions.

 Stainless steel’s many positive characteristics include: ductility (the metal’s ability to be drawn or stretched without breaking); malleability; oxidation and corrosion resistance; resistance to pitting at crevices; magnetic characteristics; resistance to cracking at extreme temperatures; hygienic properties, and ease of fabrication.
 Each characteristic depends on what elements are added to the steel and in what proportions.